ivan-ristovic/the-godfather/README.md

 * ``time span`` : A time span in form ``DDd HHh MMm SSs`` Valid examples: ``3d 5m 30s`` etc.
 * ``IPAddress`` : An IPv4 address.
 Valid examples: ``123.123.123.123`` etc.
 * ``CustomIpFormat`` : Combined IPv4 range and optional endpoint port.
 Valid examples: ``123.123.123.123:12345`` , ``123.123.*`` etc.
+* ``PunishmentActionType`` : One of the following values: Kick, Ban, Mute, TemporaryBan, TemporaryMute.

 **Note:** Discord entity IDs can only be seen in the Discord client by enabling the ``Developer appearance`` option in Discord settings.